 If unresolved the problem should be referred to the practitioner's own line manager or their organisations safeguarding children lead, who will discuss with their opposite number in the other agency.
-At this stage it may be useful for the line managers/safeguarding children leads to ag\ree a meeting between themselves and the concerned practitioners to assist with the exploration of the problem.
+At this stage it may be useful for the line managers/safeguarding children leads to agree a meeting between themselves and the concerned practitioners to assist with the exploration of the problem.

 If the problem remains unresolved the line managers will refer to their line managers for consideration.
 This process will continue until a resolution can be found.
+At stage school must notify the Trust's Safeguarding Team.